+Dr. Aaron Lampman is a professor of Anthropology at Washington College.
 Dr. Lampman has conducted nineteen years of anthropological research in Latin America extending from Mexico to Peru.
-In addition to leading short-term student seminars to Panama, the American Southwest, Peru and Tanzania, he has co-led the Cuba Experience three times and provides guidance for student research using ethnographic methods, insight into the food and agriculture of the island and expertise on the impact of globalization on Cuba culture.
+In addition to leading short-term student seminars to Panama, the American Southwest, Peru and Tanzania, he has co-led student and adult trips to Cuba 6 times.
+With a strong grasp of Cuban history, he provides insight into the food and agriculture of the island and expertise on the impact of globalization on Cuba culture.

 Ernesto “El Gato” Gatell

 Ernesto “Gato” Gatell is one of the most recognized and beloved Cuban singers alive today.
 In 2013, the U.S. Government acknowledged him as a Musician of Extraordinary Ability at the very top of his field both nationally and internationally, thus allowing him to immigrate to the U.S. in 2014.
 His list of accomplishments over the past 30 years are far too vast to enumerate, but he has recorded and toured with the biggest names in Afro-Cuban music – Clave y Guaguanco, Tata Guines, Changuito, Pancho Quinto, Rumberos de Cuba, Conjunto Folklorico Nacional de Cuba, Puntilla, Hilario Duran, Jane Bunnett; and has been a member of several Cuban All-Star groups.
 His recordings have been nominated for and/or won the top music industry awards in three countries – the U.S. Grammy, the Canadian Juno, and the Cuban CubaDisco.
 Having mastered Afro-Cuban music, his current vision is to combine Afro-Cuban elements with other styles like Jazz, Funk, and World to create contemporary fusions.
 He also composes and plays percussion.